 For those who are, there are significant barriers to accessing sick benefits for mental illness.
 Your income has to have dropped by 40 percent to even be considered.
 And once you are on leave, you have to file reports every two weeks—something that may be difficult for people who have been diagnosed with a mental illness.

-In the 2017 budget, the federal government introduced a new 15-week benefit for caregivers.
-Even so, compassionate care remains inadequate.
+Compassionate care in Canada remains inadequate.
 While thousands of Canadians care for family members and loved ones, EI compassionate care provisions have been very restrictive.
 This means that many companions or caregivers will end up taking unpaid leave—or worse, losing or leaving their jobs.
 This leads to more instability, which also has a negative effect on mental health.

 Mental illness is also unique among disabilities because it can often be episodic.
 People with psychotic disorders can go years, or even decades, between episodes.
 Those with depression can cycle through long periods of good mental health and periods of depression.
 There may or may not be a pattern to these cycles.